 In the world of virtualization, VMDK and VDI are two important disk file formats.
 VMDK is used by VMware Workstation, while VDI is used by Oracle VirtualBox.
 In this article, we will show how to convert a VMDK file to VDI, and vice versa.
 This process will come in handy if you want to move a virtual machine from VMware Workstation to VirtualBox (or vice versa).
 Let’s get started!

 I have done the demonstration of converting a working virtual machine from VirtualBox to VMware by changing the file formats.

-There are some articles on the internet about doing the same steps in Linux or Solaris environment.
-This method explains how to convert VMDK to VDI file format on Windows 10, 8.1 OS by using built-in VirtualBox command, hence you should have Oracle VirtualBox on the computer.
+There are some articles on the internet showing similar steps in Linux or Solaris environments.
+But in this article, we will focus on how to convert VMDK to VDI file format on Windows 10, 11/8.1 OS by using built-in VirtualBox command.
+Therefore you should have Oracle VirtualBox on the computer.

 2 Ways to Convert VMDK to VDI

 1) Technically it’s not required to convert VMDK to VDI to open VMware virtual machines in VirtualBox, because VirtualBox supports VMDK disk image files natively.

 VMDK files can be added to the VirtualBox media manager very easily.
 Read the earlier guide about attaching and opening the VMDK files in VirtualBox.

 After successfully added the VMDK file to the VirtualBox media manager, you can boot the virtual machine OS from the VMDK file by following steps;